IEEE-VIS-Arts-Program/2024/source/contributions/1077-city_pulse.md

 - name: Jing Chen
   affiliation: Nanjing University of the Arts, NUA School of Design
   location: Nanjing, China
+  bio: "Master student at Nanjing University of the Arts, research direction: information visualization design.
+His works have been shortlisted for the National Art Exhibition (2024), PacificVis 2024 Visual Data Storytelling, and selected for the China VISAP’24 Art Exhibition."
+  headshot: /images/headshots/jing-chen.jpg
 - name: Rebecca Ruige Xu
   affiliation: College of Visual & Performing Arts, Syracuse University
   location: Syrcause, New York, United States
+  bio: "Rebecca Ruige Xu, a professor of computer art at Syracuse University, focuses on artistic data visualization, experimental animation, visual music, and digital performance.
+Her work has been featured at venues like IEEE VIS, SIGGRAPH, Ars Electronica, and museums worldwide. <a href='http://rebeccaxu.com'>rebeccaxu.com</a>"
+  headshot: /images/headshots/rebecca-ruige-xu.jpg
 - name: Dr. Wai Ping Chan
   affiliation: Central Academy of Fine Arts
   location: Beijing, China
+  bio: "Ph.D., Associate Professor, Central Academy of Fine Arts (CAFA).
+The Committee on Visualization and Visual Analytics of the China Society of Image & Graphics, Chairman of the ChinaVis 2024 Art Project.
+He previously served as the AD of the Olympic Art Research Center at the CAFA."
+  headshot: /images/headshots/dr-wai-ping-chan.jpg
 - name: Xiaoru Yuan
   affiliation: Peking University
   location: Beijing, China